How frequently you should replace your air filters could depend on the following:

 - Air pollution levels and construction around the house

-For basic 1"–3" air filters, manufacturers often tell you to get new ones every 30–60 days.
-If you deal with from light to moderate allergies, you could get a better air filter or change them even more regularly.
+For basic 1"–3" air filters, manufacturers typically tell you to change them every 30–60 days.
+If you have from light to moderate allergies, you could install a better air filter or change them even more regularly.

-Or, if you're in a more remote spot or less occupied home (like a vacation residence) and there are a reduced number of cars around, annually could be often enough.
+Or, if you're in a more remote spot or less occupied home (like a vacation residence) and there are not as many cars around, yearly could be often enough.

 Here are averages that could help you know how often you should change the air filter at your residence: